 The Slide opened in 2016 and has proved to be an enormous success for our client and has become one of London's most popular attractions.

-BBLUR explored several sculptural forms and colours before settling on a simple form developed in conjunction with artist Carsten Holler.
+BBLUR explored several sculptural forms and colours before settling on a simple form developed and detailed in conjunction with German artist Carsten Holler.

 Kevin Scott Consultancy